2026 Membership is LIVE! Thank you for your support!

 I became involved with The Murphy Theatre by working just down the block at my wife's bookstore.
 At Books 'N' More, I took care of maintenance and all of the odd jobs that Marla could come up with.
 Whenever The Murphy needed an extra hand, I was there to help out.
 I am now doing all types of minor maintenance and repairs for The Murphy Theatre, as well as cleaning up before and after shows.
 I fill in to help our tech crew as needed.
 I can't think of a more rewarding job than providing assistance for The Murphy Theatre.

-As a retired and former business owner of Books 'N' More in downtown Wilmington, I recall many times that the Murphy Theatre utilized space at the bookstore for housing The Murphy Kids during the Christmas shows.
+As a retired teacher and former business owner of Books 'N' More in downtown Wilmington, I recall many times that the Murphy Theatre utilized space at the bookstore for housing The Murphy Kids during the Christmas shows.
 The bookstore held several events downtown in which the Murphy Theatre took part.
 So, it seemed to be a natural progression, when Book 'N' More closed, to lend my time and talents to supporting this cultural gem in our community.

 As a little ballerina in Jane Reid's class, I was a martian on our Murphy stage in a recital.
 We would attend movies here growing up, too.
 Been a minute!
 In adult years, I volunteered along with my parents, Ruby & Herman Fisher, and with my sons, AJ & Nick Gumley.
 I get enjoyment waiting on patrons picking out their concessions & coming to our beautiful theatre shows & events.
 I also enjoy the friendships I've made working with our fun volunteers, staff, & board members.